Supreme Court to hear arguments in landmark Roundup weedkiller case

 TLDR

-• The U.S. Supreme Court will hear oral arguments in a landmark case challenging Roundup (glyphosate) herbicide liability.
+• The US Supreme Court will hear arguments in a landmark case over whether state tort claims against Roundup (glyphosate) are preempted by EPA’s federal carcinogen ruling.

 Key Takeaways